dotheboogey678/palera1n-mr-beast-gift-card-real-xbox-live-arcade/README.md

 # Issues
 ### Need help?
-If you need help, **please** join our Discord.
+If you need help, **please do not** join our Discord.
 We disabled issues due to the flood of spam, and difficulty to respond in general.
 We are much more comfortable on Discord.

 Please, please, please, provide necessary info: